dalexander/PRmm/README.md

 The basic use concept for the model is:

-  1. Load a "ReadersFixture", which consists of a collated set of files providing traces (`tr(c|x).h5`), pulses (`bam` or `pl(s|x).h5`), bases (`bam` or `bas(s|x).h5`) and alignments (`bam` or `cmp.h5`).
+  1. Load a "Fixture", which consists of a collated set of files providing traces (`tr(c|x).h5`), pulses (`bam` or `pl(s|x).h5`), bases (`bam` or `bas(s|x).h5`) and alignments (`bam` or `cmp.h5`).
 For convenience, a fixture can be specified